Haemp/simply.js/README.md

 # TODO
 [ ] - add tests
 [ ] - Write docs
+[ ] - ShadyDOM consistency, switch method to be this.$shadyDom = true in constructor

+# Handling ShadyDom

 # simply.js
 There are two hard things in working with native javascript in a modern way.